 5. On (In)Definite Topography: National Identity and European and Regional Imaginaries in the Post-1989 Croatian Literary Narratives

 6. Re-Thinking Border Politics at the Sarajevo Film Festival: Alternative Imaginaries of Conflict Transformation and Cross-Border Encounters

-Maria-Adriana Deiana is lecturer in International Relations at Queen’s University Belfast, UK.
+Maria-Adriana Deiana is a lecturer in International Relations at Queen’s University Belfast, UK.
 Her research deploys feminist and other critical IR perspectives to examine the interrelated issues of war, peace and security.
 Her publications include Gender and Citizenship: Promises of Peace in Post-Dayton Bosnia & Herzegovina (2018).

-Cathal McCall is professor of European Politics and Borders.
+Cathal McCall is a professor of European Politics and Borders.
 He has published widely on the theme of European Union cross-border cooperation and conflict transformation, including The European Union and Peacebuilding: The Cross-Border Dimension (2014).